carlocaione/ask.rs/README.md

 ## Features

 - 🤖 Natural language to terminal command conversion
-- 📋 Automatic clipboard copying of results
+- 📋 Automatic clipboard copying of results (can be disabled)
 - ⚡ Fast async execution with progress spinner
 - 🔧 Verbose mode for API usage details
 - 🎯 Designed for Linux and macOS environments